ppeble/emissary-ingress.dev/content/en/docs/3.8/howtos/grpc.md

 ### Testing the Deployment

 Make sure to test your Kubernetes deployment before making more advanced changes (like adding TLS).
-To test any service with $productName$, we will need the hostname of the running $productName$ service which you can get with:
+To test any service with Emissary-ingress, we will need the hostname of the running Emissary-ingress service which you can get with:

 ```
 $ kubectl get service ambassador -o wide